How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 Read the sentence in the context of the full paragraph to make sure it contributes to the intended rhythm, pace, and progression of ideas.

-The goal is to improve clarity without altering the message.
+Remember, the goal is to improve clarity without altering the message.
+Avoid inserting new information or omitting key details.

 Otherwise, the meaning could subtly shift, affecting how the reader interprets the text.

-Use Synonyms Carefully
+Use Synonyms with Precision

 Synonyms can be useful, but they’re not always interchangeable.